 Dorrance Dance aims to honor tap dance's unique history in a new context by upholding the traditional form while pushing its rhythmic, technical, and conceptual boundaries.
 The company is passionately committed to expanding the audience of tap dance, America's long-standing indigenous jazz vernacular.
 By incorporating other forms that have shaped the foundation of American culture — such as street, club, and experimental dance — Dorrance Dance highlights the traditional elements of tap dance and its musical rhythms in a contemporary light.

-See the knock-'em-dead hit show that's earned unanimous raves and won the 2014 Tony Award for Best Musical — A Gentleman's Guide To Love & Murder!
-It tells the story of Monty, an heir to a family fortune who sets out to jump the line of succession by — you guessed it — eliminating the eight relatives (all played by one fearless man) who stand in his way.
-All the while, Monty has to juggle his mistress, his fiancée, and the constant threat of landing behind bars!
-Of course, it will all be worth it if he can slay his way to his inheritance…and be done in time for tea.
+A Gentleman's Guide to Love and Murder tells the uproarious story of Monty Navarro, a distant heir to a family fortune who sets out to jump ahead in the line of succession by any means necessary.
+All the while, he's got to juggle his mistress (she's after more than just love), his fiancée (she's his cousin, but who cares?), and the constant threat of landing behind bars.
+All this effort will be worthwhile if he can just slay his way to his inheritance…and be done in time for tea.

 Style.
 Status.
 Success.
 A group of 20-something editorial assistants are pursuing it all at one of New York's most esteemed cultural magazines.
 But declining readership, diminishing advertising revenue, and forced layoffs have employees tense and combative behind their cubicle walls.
 When a seemingly normal day at the office turns out to be anything but, these aspiring journalists are given inspiration in a way they never expected.
 A Pulitzer Prize finalist, this hilariously dark and shocking play takes audiences on an unpredictable, unnerving journey to a simple and very human insight.